-Most bicycle accident victims question whether they can afford to employ a personal injury attorney.
-Accident attorneys at Herro Law work on a contingency fee basis.
+Most bicycle accident victims question whether they can afford to employ a bicycle accident lawyer.
+The Atlanta bicycle accident lawyers at Herro Law work on a contingency fee basis.
 We won’t get paid unless your case is satisfactorily handled, and we won’t get compensated if we lose.
 This implies that you are eligible to pursue a bicycle accident case in Atlanta regardless of your financial status.
 Do not hesitate to contact us if you need legal support for your injury case.

 Case Preparation / Filing A Lawsuit

 We can help you to figure out whether your claim is legitimate.
 We will evaluate your case for merit before determining whether or not to pursue it.
 If your claim is legitimate, we will immediately gather all pertinent data and proof to establish liability and strengthen your case.
 The process includes getting police reports, finding witnesses, asking to see camera footage, and other things.